ga4gh-metadata/SchemaBlocks/README.md

-# schemas
+## schemas

-data schemas for the Progenetix databases
+This repository contains the data schemas for the Progenetix databases (i.e. the backends behind [progenetix.org](http://progenetix.org). [progenetix.org](http://progenetix.org)) and the [Beacon+](http://beacon.progenetix.org.org) project.

+The primaruy documents are in the [yaml](./yaml/) directory, with JSON versions and examples extracted from them.